 Being a successful wedding planner means knowing how to tactfully say ‘no’ when necessary.
 Saying no is a muscle, and trust me – you’ll get better at it as you do it more often.
 Saying no when necessary enables us to maintain the integrity of our work and ensure that we deliver on our promises without compromising the quality or exceeding the agreed-upon parameters of the wedding planning process.

-When your couple wants to add something on, like for example, if a couple wishes to include rehearsal dinner planning or wants more design work than initially charged for, you have two options: decline the request directly or offer the addition at an extra cost.
+When your couple wants to add something on, like for example, if they wish to include rehearsal dinner planning or want more design work than initially charged for, you have two options: decline the request directly or offer the addition at an extra cost.
 Again, it’s easier to explain that there is an additional charge when that was explained upfront during the sales process (and again in the contract).

 Scope creep isn’t just about protecting your time, either.
 There are times when a client’s request may fall outside of your specialty area or might not be feasible within the budget and timeline.
 It’s okay to not be an expert at everything.
 In such cases, it’s important to just say no and explain why it might not be suitable for the event.
 Sometimes all you can do is communicate your professional opinion and offer alternative solutions that align with the event’s theme and budget.